 The Flood and Water Management Act 2010 was introduced following the review of the 2007 flooding that was widespread across the UK.
 The Act sets out to provide a better and more comprehensive management of flood risk for people, homes and businesses.

 Under this legislation, Rhondda Cynon Taf County Borough Council became a Lead Local Flood Authority (LLFA) and was given the duty to develop, maintain, apply and monitor a strategy for local flood risk management (Local Flood Risk Management Strategy).
 In the development of the Local Strategy, the LLFA will balance the needs of communities, the economy and the environment.

 The Local Strategy forms the framework within which communities have a greater say in local risk management decisions.
-In combination with the National Strategy, the Local Strategies will encourage more effective risk management by enabling people, communities, business and the public sector to work together to:
+In combination with the National Strategy for Flood and Coastal Erosion Risk Management, the Local Strategies will encourage more effective risk management by enabling people, communities, business and the public sector to work together to: